mcosta3tc/Lingua-Franca-Codecademy-CLI-Course/README.md

 # Lingua-Franca-Codecademy-CLI-Course
-## Simple ending Project following the Cli Command (Pro) from Codecademy
+## Simple ending Project following the Cli Command (Pro) course from Codecademy
+### This project was done only with cli commands